 Along the way, each player will face a wealth of choices, deciding whether to pursue experience or Caps, collect loot or loyal companions, and progress the main questline or veer off to the vaults.
 As the players move around the board, building their skills and filling their inventory, the area’s warring factions will gain power, forcing the players to pledge loyalty or defy conformity, all in pursuit of gaining the most influence of anyone else in the wasteland.

 So there you go, then.
-It’s a Fallout board game for one-to-four players, and will make use of core elements from the games, like S.P.E.C.I.A.L stats, caps, combat, companions, factions, and agonising over which conversational option is the right one.
+Unlike the best free solitaire apps, it’s a Fallout board game for one-to-four players, and will make use of core elements from the games, like S.P.E.C.I.A.L stats, caps, combat, companions, factions, and agonising over which conversational option is the right one.

 The Fallout board game launches in Q4 2017, and also comes with some really neat figurines which, if you’re feeling imaginative, you could also re-use for a Fallout-themed session of Dungeons & Dragons.